hepplerj/Dissertation/ch2.dissertation.Heppler.md

 491.]
 In other cases, cities found themselves resisting attempts at municipal consolidation.
 In the case of Alviso and Milpitas...

 The situation was exacerbated by larger towns who likewise annexed large swaths of land.
-In particular, San Jose was competing with Santa Clara — what locals began calling the "annexation wars" — in order to maintain its own influence and growth in the South Bay.
+In particular, San Jose was competing with Santa Clara---what locals began calling the "annexation wars"---in order to maintain its own influence and growth in the South Bay.

 ![Urban areas of the Bay Area, 2014.](figures/urban_areas_2014.png)